Must-have Inventory Planning Solution For Furniture Businesses

 Forecast accurately, buy confidently

-Knowing exactly which products your customers are likely to buy (and in what quantities) gives you the power to stay ahead of the curve.
-Inventory Planner constantly analyzes your most recent customer demand and factors in critical indicators such as seasonality, YoY sales shifts, promotions and any unusual sales spike or drop to cleverly predict customer demand.
-Then it offers reliable buying recommendations (down to the last unit).
+Stay ahead of the curve by knowing exactly which products your customers are likely to buy (and in what quantities).
+Inventory Planner constantly analyzes demand and trends, then offers reliable buying recommendations (down to the last unit).

 2